Points, Points Suspensions and Driving Privileges in Florida

 Course Completion Certificates are printed and provided to students at the end of the class.
 You will receive two copies before you leave class.

 - A Signed original with a unique Certificate Number.
-This copy is for the Clerk of the Courts (Court Orders) or the DMV if you are attending for a Points Suspension, to relieve a Habitual Traffic Offender revocation or to request a Hardship License.
+This copy is for the Clerk of the Courts (Court Orders).
+If you are attending a 4-Hr class as an "Election" or for a Florida DHSMV Requirement, your original certificate is electronically delivered.

 - A second copy is provided as a receipt for your records.
 We suggest students file this as a backup copy with your other important documents.